aws-clouddevops/ansible/README.md

 ### How do you prevent a service from restarting?
 # We use handlers to perform this

+### FOR LOOP

-### To run a loop we use FOR loop
+## To run a loop we use FOR loop

-for i in mongodb catalogue redis mysql cart frontend; do ansible-playbook -i inv -e ansible_user=centos -e ansible_password=DevOps321 -e COMPONENT=$i roboshop.yml; done
+for i in mongodb catalogue redis cart user mysql shipping frontend; do ansible-playbook -i inv -e ansible_user=centos -e ansible_password=DevOps321 -e COMPONENT=$i roboshop.yml; done

+With Environments,

+git pull ; for i in mongodb catalogue redis cart user mysql shipping rabbitmq payment frontend; do ansible-playbook -i dev-inv -e ansible_user=centos -e ansible_password=DevOps321 -e ENV=dev -e COMPONENT=$i roboshop.yml; done

 # for i in mongodb catalogue redis mysql cart frontend ( Any component can be mentioned here)